Looking for the best Windows patch management software to automate Microsoft and 3rd party updates?

-Best Patch Management Software for 2018
+Best Patch Management Software

-Simplify software patching and reporting for both Microsoft and third-party applications across all your servers, workstations and virtual machines.
+Simplify software patching and reporting for both Microsoft and third-party applications across all your servers, workstations, and virtual machines.
 SolarWinds Patch Manager simplifies many steps during the patching process, from research, scheduling, deployment, reporting, and more.

-Bottom line: As a user of SolarWinds products their software is easy to install, setup and use.
+Bottom line: As a user of SolarWinds products their software is easy to install, setup, and use.
 The interface is very easy to navigate and provides a central web based dashboard for all patch related tasks.
 SolarWinds is a popular choice for patching 3rd party applications, it is affordable and has good support.
 This is a good solution for small to large size environments.

 Patch Manager Plus is a simple patch management tool that makes it easy to keep your network patched and secure.
 It is an endpoint patch management software that provides enterprises a single interface for automating all patch management tasks from detecting missing patches to deploying patches.
 Whether you have one computer or a thousand, they can all be patched at the same time from a single point of console.

 Bottom line: Great all around solution that works well in small environments and large.
 Has a fully automated patching process from testing to production systems.
-Includes a very large library of 3rd party apps and pre built packages.
+Includes a very large library of 3rd party apps and pre-built packages.
 One of my favorite features of this product is a software ban list, just add the software to the ban list and it will remove it from any detected computer.

-GFI LanGuard enables complete patch management of security and non-security patches to Microsoft operating systems, Mac OS X, major Linux distributions and third-party applications.
+GFI LanGuard enables complete patch management of security and non-security patches to Microsoft operating systems, Mac OS X, major Linux distributions, and third-party applications.
 It can also automate patching for all major web browsers too.
 Security audits check for over 60,000 vulnerability assessments using an extensive, industrial strength vulnerabilities database incorporating OVAL (11,500+ checks) and SANS Top 20 standards.

 Bottom line: This is a robust system with lots of configuration options and scanning capabilities.
-This product can be a complete vulnerability assessment tools with all of its scanning options.
+This product can be a complete vulnerability assessment tool with all of its scanning options.
 If you are looking for a simple solution to patch Windows and 3rd party apps then this might be overkill.
 If you want a complete vulnerability assessment tool then this is worth checking out.
-It also comes with a big price tag and annual subscription.
+It also comes with a big price tag and an annual subscription.

 Microsoft System Center Configuration Manager is a Windows product that enables administrators to manage the deployment and security of devices and applications across an enterprise.
 SCCM is part of the Microsoft System Center systems management suite.
 SCCM has been around for a long time, it’s grown into a complete end point management system.